 Bipolar disorder is a life-long condition that runs an unpredictable course of ups and downs that will only create devastation if left untreated.
 The persistent manic and depression episodes that make up this disorder make it difficult for anyone to live a stable, productive life.
 This can be especially true for children and adolescents who are still developing and trying to figure out who they are as a person.
 While manic a child may be hyperactive and irresponsible, while in a depressed phase they may have problems doing anything at all.
 However.
 Proper diagnosis and early intervention can make a world of difference in a child’s life.

-Here at Desert Hills, we have 10 distinct units, each of which feature programming that is designed specifically to address the needs of various populations.
-Each unit follows a chief modality throughout their programming, which coincides with the needs of the patients on that particular unit.
-Desert Hills strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
-Described in more detail below are some of the services that Desert Hills provides for our patients:
+Here at Desert Hills, we have 10 distinct units, each of which feature treatment that is designed specifically to address the needs of various populations.
+Each unit follows a chief modality throughout their treatment, which coincides with the needs of the patients on that particular unit.
+Our center strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
+Described in more detail below are some of the services that our treatment center provides for our patients:

 Individual therapy: On each unit, patients have a least one individual session per week.
 These sessions are meant to be a time where patients can meet with a therapist in a safe setting where they can work on changing harmful or negative thought patterns of beliefs.